aafernands/note-taker/README.md

 ![alt text](./public/assets/images/alex.png)

 Feel free to contact me for any question.
-Id be more then happy to help.
+I'd be more then happy to help.

 [Github](https://github.com/aafernands)